-For additional information about the firm's derivatives (including collateral and the impact of the amount of collateral the firm would have to provide in the event of a ratings downgrade), see "Note 7.
-Derivatives and Hedging Activities," in Part I, Item 1 "Financial Statements" in the firm's June 2015 Form 10-Q. See "Note 10.
-Collateralized Agreements and Financings," in Part I, Item 1 "Financial Statements" in the June 2015 Form 10-Q for further information about our collateralised agreements and financings.
+For additional information about the firm's derivatives (including collateral and the impact of the amount of collateral required in the event of a ratings downgrade), see "Note 7.
+Derivatives and Hedging Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in the firm's 2015 Form 10-K. See "Note 10.
+Collateralized Agreements and Financings" in Part II, Item 8 "Financial Statements and Supplementary Data" in the firm's 2015 Form 10-K for further information about collateralised agreements and financings.